lifebuffer/webapp/VOICE_RECORDING.md

 ### For Users

 1. **Start Recording**
-   - Press 't' key anywhere in the application
+   - Press 'v' key anywhere in the application
    - Grant microphone permission when prompted
    - Recording starts automatically